 The process of mediation is fairly simple.
-Both participants will come in together for a free initial 15-minute consultation.
+Both participants will come in together for a initial 15-minute consultation.
 At this time mediation will be further explained and both parties will have an opportunity to ask questions.
 Assuming there is a decision to move forward with mediation both parties will sign an agreement.

 Generally, mediation will begin after both parties sign the agreement and schedule a mutually convenient time to proceed.
 There are several types of mediation so depending on a number of facts Angela may suggest a caucus style of mediation.
 This is when the parties are in separate rooms and Angela speaks to each party separately so that agreements or compromises can be made.
 Another style of mediation is simply meeting in one room and reaching agreements or compromises.

 While mediation may not work in every case it is a great option to consider.
 Mediation is confidential which will keep public information regarding your matter at a minimum, for one.
 Mediation provides the parties with the ability to resolve their conflict together versus a Judge making the decision for them.
 If you believe that mediation is not an option Angela is available to speak to you about representation, provided both parties have not previously met with Angela to discuss mediation.

 Why Choose A Mediation Attorney?

 There are reasons people chose to mediate their divorce versus litigating their divorce.
 You need to weigh those for yourself and decide whether or not mediation will better suit you.